 Detailed list of assigned readings will be available on Blackboard.

-Active participation (20%), presentation (30%), final paper (50%).
+Active participation (10%), presentation (30%), mid-term paper proposal (10%), final paper (50%).
 Regular attendance is required; students who miss more than two sessions will automatically fail the course.